sylque/dcs-discourse-plugin/README.md

 - `min trust to create tag` &rightarrow; `0: new user`
 - `allow duplicate topic titles` &rightarrow; checked
 - `docuss enabled` &rightarrow; checked
-- `docuss emb website descr` &rightarrow; url of a json file describing your website or web app.
+- `docuss website json file` &rightarrow; one or several urls, each one pointing to a json file describing a website or web app.

 If your Discourse instance doesn't use tags (i.e. if `tagging enabled` was unchecked before you checked it as part of this setup), set this additional